Testing product states, quantum Merlin-Arthur games and tensor optimisation: Testing for product unitaries

 In \protoref{produnitarytest} we give a test that solves this problem using the product test.
 The test always accepts product unitaries, and rejects unitaries that are far from product, as measured by the normalised Hilbert-Schmidt inner product.
+Several papers have proposed property tests with similar performance for other sets of unitary matrices: e.g.\ Pauli matrices~\cite{qboolean}, Clifford gates~\cite{cliff-test,wang11} and many other sets~\cite{wang11}.